djey47/MMM-LKY-TIC/README.md

 - `developer`: advanced settings
   - `serialPortMockEnabled`: enables (true) or disables (false) serial port emulation
   - `mockRefreshRate`: interval in ms for the emulator to receive mock teleinfo
+- `powerFactor`: allows to estimate instant power in watts (value will depend on your electrical facilities, see excellent [article](https://www.eaton.com/us/en-us/products/backup-power-ups-surge-it-power-distribution/backup-power-ups/va-versus-watts--eaton.html))
 - `serialDevice`: device name to capture teleinfo data from.

 ## Utilities